 If roughing it in tents and sleeping bags isn’t your fancy, you can stay at a cabin in Holywell or Portland Gap instead but be sure to reserve early.
 Cabins tend to be booked out for weeks in advance.

-Wake up to these stunning views from a hotel.
 One day isn’t enough to appreciate all the magic of these mist-covered slopes!
 Wake up to these stunning views from a hotel, bed-and-breakfast or inn, complete with the modern conveniences of electricity, Wi-Fi and hot water which isn’t available at the overnight cabins and campsites I’d mentioned earlier.
 Pictured above is the most luxurious option (and obviously the priciest) but there are a lot of other great places to choose from such as the Serendipity Resort, RafJam B&B, Blue Ridge Cottages and the cottages at Lime Tree Farm.

-All in all, the Blue Mountains is a stunning and diverse corner of Jamaica and I hope you’ll appreciate now why it’s by far my favourite.
+All in all, the Blue Mountains are a stunning and diverse corner of Jamaica.
+I hope you’ll appreciate now why it’s by far my favourite.
 Remember to dress warmly or at least carry warm clothing because it gets chilly very quickly once dusk approaches.
 Be prepared for rain too– it’s no surprise that this corner of Jamaica gets a lot of rain.
 Take care on the roads; they’re very winding and the quality gets deplorable in some districts.
 Do your homework and find out which places are navigable by car, 4WD or foot before venturing, and of course, help us preserve the Blue Mountains by taking nothing but pictures and leaving nothing but footprints!

 ‘Til next time, ✌🏽.